Quick and Easy Duct-Tape Dress Form

 by David Coffin

 Joyce Perhac, a teacher and sewing-show organizer from Monroeville, Pennsylvania, has perfected a quick method of form making that uses ordinary duct tape as both the body-casting material and the final form.
 She's written a booklet describing the entire process ("Make Your Own Body Form," available for $10 from her at www.sewingevents.com), but we'll cover the highlights here.
 (Pure Whimsy no longer carries the booklet.)
+Get more dress form ideas like this one by ordering a subscription of Threads magazine.
+Print subscriptions come with FREE access to our tablet editions.

 Start with your "victim" wearing well-fitted undergarments of her usual type under a long T-shirt, which needn't be too tight.
 Begin by wrapping the tape horizontally at the bottom, mid-thigh, ideally with a tape-cutting helper (use old scissors, as the tape gets gummy; a size-10 figure requires 1 to 1-1/2 60-yd. rolls of tape).
 Wrap snugly, but not so tight as to rearrange or compress the body.
 At the waist, wrap a little more loosely on the first layer, allowing folds to form as you follow the contour, if necessary.